janbodnar/Java-Skolenie/common/locale.md

 ## Locale ResourceBundle

 A resource bundle is a Java properties file that contains locale-specific data.
 We localize messages with resource bundles.
+The files are located in the `src/main/resources` directory.

 ```
-resources/words.properties
 w1=Earth
 w2=ocean
 ```